Facilitating Peer Review

 Features and Considerations:

-• The advantage of this tool is the variety and combinations of media that can be submitted for review as well as the wide ranges of ways that users can provide feedback.
+• The advantage VoiceThread is the variety and combinations of media that can be submitted for review as well as the wide ranges of ways that users can provide feedback.

 • Reviewers can share feedback with text, audio, or video.